brvtalcake/exCept/README.md

 # exCept

-exCept is a two files C "library" providing exception handling in pure C.
+exCept is a two files C "library" providing exception handling in pure C. `FINALLY` is not yet supported, but will be supported quite soon I guess.

 ## TODO